arishimam/studybuddy/README.md

 #### Creating a .env File

 For the project to function correctly, you need to set up environment variables, including your OpenAI API key.
-Create a `.env` file in the root directory of the project and add your OpenAI API key as follows:
+Create a `.env` file in the same directory as the `.env.evample` file provided in the project.
+This will likely be located in the directory: `studybuddy/studybuddy`.
+Add your OpenAI API key as follows:

 ```OPENAI_API_KEY=your_api_key_here```